What Should You Know About Coronary Angiography?

 Pediatric cardiology: Our hospital boasts of an expert team and advanced technologies in diagnosing and treating various heart issues in children including:

-Diagnosis and evaluation of congenital heart defects and post-diagnosis counselling
+Diagnosis and evaluation of congenital heart defects and post-diagnosis counseling

-Closure of septal defect such as Atrial Septal Defect (ASD), Ventricular Septal Defect (VSD): The septal defects are successfully treated by the experts at Manipal hospital, through Minimally invasive surgery.
+Closure of septal defects such as Atrial Septal Defect (ASD), Ventricular Septal Defect (VSD): The septal defects are successfully treated by the experts at Manipal hospital, through Minimally invasive surgery.

 Balloon Dilatation of Stenotic Valve in Neonates: valve stenosis is a condition characterized by narrow valve opening and reduced blood supply.
 In children, the condition may be present at birth and can be corrected through balloon dilatation surgery.

 Patent ductus arteriosus closure: The ductus arteriosus is a hole that allows the blood to skip flowing to the lungs for getting oxygenated when the baby is in the womb.
 However, this hole should close naturally, when the baby is born to allow blood to receive oxygen from the lungs.
 In some infants, this hole remains open even after birth and is known as patent ductus arteriosus.
 In such cases, the hole is closed surgically either by suturing or by placing a metal clip.

 Cardiac catheterization study: A long narrow tube known as a catheter is inserted into the blood vessels and moved up to the heart to diagnose and treat various heart diseases.

 Coil embolization: An aneurysm is a bulging or a weak spot in the blood vessels.
 An aneurysm can burst to cause blood to leak out of the blood vessels.
 This can lead to a stroke or haemorrhage.
 Coil embolization is a minimally invasive procedure in which the aneurysm is filled up with metal coils to prevent blood flow through it.

 Manipal Hospitals' cardiologists and cardiovascular surgeons believe in precise diagnosis for effective treatment.
 The faculty includes - Expert echo cardiologists - Electro physiologists - Interventional cardiologists and radiologists